hardenize/hardenize-cli/README.md

 Many commands take an optional "--org" option.
 If you do not supply that arg, it will use the configured default org instead, or fail if there is none.

+You can override configuration values using environment variables prefixed with `HZ_`.
+For example, to override a configuration item named "username", you would set the environment variable `HZ_USERNAME`

 ## Development